-Why is the extrusion multiplier needed
+Why is the extrusion multiplier needed?

-Most extruder designs rely on a geared wheel that pushes against another wheel.
+Most extruder designs rely on a geared wheel that pushes against another spring-loaded wheel.
 The teeth of the gear provide a good grip on the filament clamped in between the two wheels.
 However, the softer the material, the deeper the teeth will dig into the filament, and the smaller the effective radius of the driving gear becomes.
 To extrude a certain length of filament, a gear with a smaller effective radius will need to make more turns than one with a larger radius.

 Your printer's firmware is configured with some reasonable default conversion factor between extrusion coordinates in print commands, and the number of motor steps required to pull the instructed length of filament through the extruder.
-This default is chosen for some typical filament, and will not be correct for a softer or harder filament.
+This default was chosen for some typical filament, and will not be correct for a softer or harder filament.
 This is where the extrusion multiplier is needed.

 Some firmwares allow to send a command with the multiplier, which is then automatically applied to all coordinates.
 Sailfish (as used by the FFCP) however, does not allow this, therefore the extrusion coordinates themselves must already be multiplied before sending them to the printer.